-Housing Minister Phil Twyford today unveiled news standards for all rental homes in NZ
+Housing Minister Phil Twyford unveils new standards for all NZ rental homes

 "Nearly 600,000 households rent in New Zealand, and our rental stock is of poorer quality than owner-occupied homes."

-He said it was estimated about 200,000 families live in rental homes that do not have ceiling or underfloor insulation.
+He said it was estimated about 200,000 families lived in rental homes that did not have ceiling or underfloor insulation.

-He said these children have been found to be nearly four times more likely to be re-hospitalised and 10 times more likely to die in the following 10 years.
+He said these children had been found to be nearly four times more likely to be re-hospitalised and 10 times more likely to die in the following 10 years.

 "We cannot continue to accept this."

-A commitment to ending "energy poverty" by ensuring every Kiwi had a warm, dry, secure home was part of the Labour/Greens supply and confidence agreement.
+A commitment to ending "energy poverty" by ensuring every New Zealander had a warm, dry, secure home was part of the Labour/Greens supply and confidence agreement.

-The Greens welcomed the news, with co-leader Marama Davidson saying New Zealand's housing standards are not fit for purpose.
+The Greens welcomed the news; co-leader Marama Davidson saying New Zealand's housing standards were not fit for purpose.

 "I am thrilled that as part of our Confidence and Supply Agreement, the Green Party have worked with Labour to achieve a major increase in standards required for a healthy home."